Co-divisional Frequently Asked Questions (FAQs)

 • Service programs

-As part of the co-divisional model, as students mature and progress through the college preparatory curriculum, senior-year academics will be a blended classroom.
+As part of the co-divisional model, as students mature and progress through the college-preparatory curriculum, senior-year academics will be delivered in a blended classroom.
 There may be some exceptions for students doing work well above grade level in highly advanced or specialty coursework, and these will be reviewed on a case-by-case basis.

 When will co-divisional begin?